Thema von BalticLegal im Forum Dies ist ein Forum in...

 Luxembourg shares the Moselle valley with Germany and local white wines are well known and popular.
 Like other Nordic countries, Luxembourg also produces popular beer brands.

-A comprehensive program of benefits for all citizens, including free medicines, free prescriptions, provider choice, and other benefits.
+Health and well-being A comprehensive program of benefits for all citizens, including free medicines, free prescriptions, provider choice, and other benefits.

-banks, industry and tourism.
+Economy and work banks, industry and tourism.

-Luxembourg, Ardennes, Moselle Valley.
+Main attraction Luxembourg, Ardennes, Moselle Valley.

-Luxembourg's stable and profitable market economy is characterized by moderate growth, low inflation and a high degree of innovation.
+Business Luxembourg's stable and profitable market economy is characterized by moderate growth, low inflation and a high degree of innovation.
 The unemployment rate is traditionally low, although it had risen to 6.1% by May 2012, mainly due to the impact of the 2008 global financial crisis.
 Consequently, the Luxembourg economy is expected to grow slightly in 2012.
 According to the IMF, Luxembourg was the second richest country in the world in 2011 with a per capita GDP in Purchasing Power Parity (PPP) of USD 80,119.
 Luxembourg ranks 13th in the Heritage Foundation's Index of Economic Freedom, 24th in the United Nations Human Development Index and 4th in the Economist Intelligence Unit's Quality of Life Index.

 Thema von BalticLegal im Forum Dies ist ein Forum in...